 Whale Watch is a multiple national and international award winning New Zealand nature-based tourism company owned and operated by the indigenous Ngati Kuri people of Kaikoura, a Maori sub-tribe of the South Island's larger Ngai Tahu Tribe.

 Whale Watch was formed in 1987 at a time when Maori were casualties of Kaikoura's declining economy.
-At this time of difficulty, Ngati Kuri leaders like Bill Solomon believed the local Sperm Whales held the answer to the unemployment problems of the Maori community.
+At this time of difficulty, Ngati Kuri leaders like (The late) Bill Solomon believed the local Sperm Whales held the answer to the unemployment problems of the Maori community.
 They knew their ancestor Paikea had journeyed to a new life in New Zealand on the back of the whale Tohora.
 It seemed appropriate for Paikea's descendants to again ride on the back of the whale to a new life and prosperity

 And so it proved to be.

 The Ngati Kuri founders of Whale Watch mortgaged their houses to secure a loan to start the business.
 In the early days passengers travelled aboard a 6.7 metre inflatable vessel carrying 8 passengers at a time.
 In the first year of operation 3,000 passengers were carried.
 In time, the inflatable was replaced by a larger vessel with an upper viewing deck until today the Whale Watch fleet numbers four modern catamarans specially designed for whale watching, each holding 48 passengers.
 Now up to 100,000 passengers can be carried each year.
 The expansion of the Whale Watch fleet required the building of an entire marina in South Bay.
 It is from here that all whale watching tours now depart.

 Due to the phenomenal success of Whale Watch, Kaikoura is now one of New Zealand's leading eco-tourism destinations offering a diverse range of exciting activities and experiences.
 The company has stimulated investment in new accommodation, restaurants and an impressive array of cafes and galleries filled with the work of local artists.

 Paikea and Tohora still form the symbolic centre of Whale Watch.
 They represent the spiritual bond between the human world and the natural world and speak of the possibilities that reveal themselves when the world of nature is revered rather than exploited.